descartez/descartez.github.io/_posts/2015-03-23-accounting-assistant-and-developer.md

 ### Steven Label
 04-23-2016 to now

-> Process documents and provide technical solutions for interactions with company database
+> Process documents and develop solutions for interaction with company database.
+Mostly work with SQL and timecards.